Homotopy Theory for C^{*}-algebras: Applications to the Category of -algebras

 \section{Applications to the Category of \cast-algebras}

 Let $\Calg$ denote the category of {\em \cast-algebras} and {\em $*$-homo\-morphisms}.
-It is complete and cocomplete and pointed -- the zero object is the zero algebra $0$ -- symmetric monoidal category with respect to the maximal tensor product.
+It is complete and cocomplete and pointed -- the zero object is the zero algebra $0$ -- symmetric monoidal category with respect to the {\em maximal} tensor product, which we denote by $\otimes$ (instead of the more standard notation $\otimes_{\max}$, since we will not consider any other tensor product).
 We refer to \cite{MR2513331} for the details.

 The category $\Calg$ is naturally enriched over $\Top$, the Cartesian closed category of compactly generated weakly Hausdorff topological spaces.
 Indeed, since \cast-algebras are normed, they are compactly generated and weakly Hausdorff as spaces, hence there is a forgetgul functor $\Calg \to \Top$.
 For \cast-algebras $A$ and $B$, we give $\Mor\Calg(A, B)$ the subspace topology from $\Mor\Top(A, B)$ via the forgetful functor.
 It is easy to see that $\Mor\Calg(A, B)$ is a closed subspace of $\Mor\Top(A, B)$, hence itself a compactly generated weakly Hausdorff space.